Condensate Recovery Pump Systems

 Operation and Maintenance

 Mechanical seal failure is usually indicated by fluid leakage from that area of the pump assembly.
 The usual cause is dry running the pump, lubrication of the seal being dependent upon the fluid being pumped.
-Multi-stage pumps have the shaft seal at the top of the casing and are especially vulnerable if the mechanical seal has not been fully flooded because improper pump casing venting.
+Multi-stage condensate pumps have the shaft seal at the top of the casing.
+They are especially vulnerable if the mechanical seal has not been fully flooded because improper pump casing venting.

 Cavitation occurs because of, (a) insufficient pump suction pressure for the liquid (condensate) temperature at the pump suction port, or, (b) because the condensate flow rate and discharge pressure does not correspond with the selected duty point on the pump performance curve, or a combination of (a) and (b) .
 Simplistically, because there is insufficient suction pressure at the extant condensate temperature, the pressure in the pump casing can reduce sufficiently for the condensate to partly ‘flash’ into a vapour and condensate mixture, the total liquid state of the condensate not being sustainable at the reduced pressure and elevated temperature.
 The result is commonly known as cavitation and most mass produced pumps are not designed to reliably handle a fluid in this combined vapour and liquid state.